TrellixVulnTeam/swahilipython_SCMU/Doc/library/re.rst

 easily read and modified by Python as demonstrated in the following example that creates a phonebook.

 First, here is the input.
-Normally it may come from a file, here we are using triple-quoted string syntax
+Normally it may come kutoka a file, here we are using triple-quoted string syntax

 .. doctest::